andreaskaempf/adventofcode/2024/README.md

   values across any number of columns.
 For Part 1, I did this with binary arithmetic, but had to code an arbitrary-base counting function for Part 2.

+* **Day 8** (Go): Given letters on a grid, extrapolate the diagonal distance between each pair of the same letter, in either direction, and count up the total number of cells occupied by new entries.
+For Part 2, extrapolate in a line either direction.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)